au-ts/libmicrokitco/README.md

 ## Foot guns
 - If you perform a protected procedure call (PPC), all cothreads in your PD will be blocked even if they are ready until the PPC returns.
-- The only time that your PD can receive notifications is when all cothreads are blocked and the scheduler is invoked, then the execution is switched to the root thread where the Microkit event loop runs to receive and dispatch notifications.
+- The only time that your PD can receive notifications is when all cothreads are blocked and the scheduler is invoked, then the execution is switched to the root thread where the Microkit event loop runs to receive and dispatch notifications/PPCs.
 Consequently, if there is a long running cothread that never blocks, the other cothreads will never wake up if they are blocked on some channel.
 - If you have 2 or more cothreads and they use `signal_delayed()`, the previous cothread's signal will get overwritten!